Washington State DUI Laws Even Stricter in 2014!

 Mandatory License Suspension

-If you have been arrested for DUI because you took a breathalyzer test and blew over the legal limit or refused to take the test, the Department of Licensing (DOL) will be notified automatically and they will act to suspend your license for 90 days if you took the test and up to one year if you refused.
-This suspension occurs whether or not you are later proven innocent.
-Upon your license reinstatement, you will be required to file for high risk insurance for three years.
-Expect your suspension period to be longer if you have had a prior “administrative action” through the DOL in the past seven years.
+When a person is arrested for DUI, the Department of Licensing (DOL) will be notified automatically and they will act to suspend the driver’s license for 90 days if you took the test and up to one year if the person refused.
+This suspension occurs whether or not the driver is later proven innocent.
+Upon license reinstatement, the person will be required to file for high risk insurance for three years.
+Suspension period will be longer if the person has had a prior “administrative action” through the DOL in the past seven years.
 Since 2009, a person can apply for an “ignition interlock license” which means that a breathalyzer device is installed into the ignition wiring and requires a breath before the car will start and periodically while driving.
 This acts instead of a license suspension but these devices cost approximately $60.00 per month plus installation fees.
-If you “fail” the interlock test as you are driving, your car’s lights will flash and the horn will blow.
+If the person“fails” the interlock test as they are driving, the car’s lights will flash and the horn will blow.
 Every interlock test result is recorded in the computer and if court ordered, a printout of all the readings can be provided to the court or a probation officer on a regular basis.

 - One day in jail if breath test was between 0.08 and 0.15